myzhang93/steelwebsite/app/customized-parts/Construction.md

    Beams, columns, trusses, and reinforcement in bridges, stadiums, and high-rises.

 2. **Facade Cladding and Curtain Walls**
-   Panels, cassettes, and rainscreen systems in 304 or 316.
+   Panels, cassettes, and rainscreen systems in 304 or 316, typically using [stainless steel sheets](/products/stainless-steel-sheet).

 3. **Handrails and Balustrades**
    Tubular and cable systems for staircases, balconies, and atriums.

 4. **Roofing and Drainage Systems**
-   Gutters, downspouts, and flashing in 316 for longevity.
+   Gutters, downspouts, and flashing in 316 for longevity, often fabricated from [stainless steel pipes](/products/stainless-steel-pipe-tube).

 5. **Elevators and Escalators**
    Cabins, doors, and control panels in BA or HL finish.